-Dominic and I both zoomed back in time yesterday.
-Our first bite of rad na, or lad na, was our Delorean that took us there.
+Thai Hubby and I both zoomed back in time yesterday.
+Our first bite of rad na, aka lad nah, aka wide rice noodles with gravy, pork and Chinese broccoli was our Delorean that took us there.

-I went back to the bustling market across the street from the tutoring school where I taught.
-My co-worker and I were standing in front of the rad na vendor in the back of the market.
-I was mystified as I saw him put the dark rice noodles in a clear plastic bag and somehow magically tie a rubber band across the top so that it was full of air like a balloon.
-He did that with even the tiny bags of vinegar and peppers.
-Then we meandered back to work, got some plastic white bowls from the kitchen, emptied our bags of goodness into them, tore open some chili pepper flakes to sprinkle on top and smiled.
+My Thai co-worker and I were standing in front of the rad na vendor in the back of the loud market, busy with the lunchtime rush.
+I was mystified as I watched the serious, older gentleman of a vendor efficiently put the dark rice noodles in a clear plastic bag and confidently, and like doing a magic trick, tie a red rubber band across the top so that the bag was now full of air like a balloon.

-We hadn’t eaten rad na since Thailand, which was four years ago.
+We hadn’t eaten rad nah since Thailand, which was years ago.
 So I was super stressed the first time I made it, trying so hard to make it taste like I remembered, but I was putting too much pressure on myself.
-I ended up with a gooey broth with tough, tiny slices of pork.
+I ended up with a gooey like glue broth with tough, tiny slices of pork.
 It was sad.

 But this time I took it slow, adjusted what I messed up on, and the smiles came.